Melitou/YOUR-PERSONAL-CHATBOT/plan.md

     request: EmailAssignmentRequest,
     current_user: User_Auth_Table = Depends(get_current_user)
 ):
-    """Assign chatbot to client by email - creates client if doesn't exist (Users only)""" if current_user.role != 'User':
+    """Assign chatbot to client by email - creates client if doesn't exist (Users and Super Users only)""" if current_user.role not in ['User', 'Super User']: raise HTTPException(
-        raise HTTPException(
             status_code=status.HTTP_403_FORBIDDEN,
-            detail="Only Users can assign chatbots to clients" )
+            detail="Only Users and Super Users can assign chatbots to clients" )

     try: